Understand Red Scrotum Syndrome Symptoms and Treatment

 Stress and anxiety have been noted as contributing factors to RSS.
 The psychogenic aspect of dermatological conditions should not be underestimated, as psychological stress can exacerbate physical symptoms.

-Diagnosis of Red Scrotum Syndrome
+How is Red Scrotum Syndrome Diagnosed?

 Diagnosing RSS involves a comprehensive approach, including patient history, physical examination, and laboratory tests.